An individual’s legal rights and entitlements at work can differ significantly depending on whether they are classed as an employee or worker.

 Deciding someone’s employment status can be complicated, not least because there is no single legal definition for either an employee or worker.
 As such, various different factors can come into play when determining an individual’s legal status within the workplace.

-- You have a contract or other arrangement to personally undertake work or services for a reward, whether this be verbally or in writing, which may use words or phrases like “casual” or “as required’
+- They have a contract or other arrangement to personally undertake work or services for a reward, whether this be verbally or in writing, which may use words or phrases like “casual” or “as required’

 - The business provides the tools, equipment, materials, facilities and uniform required to do that work